Challenge-1 Will Assess Performance of UAVs for Autonomously Tracking, Capturing and Neutralizing Intruder UAVs Inside the Arena;

 Khalifa University Lines Up Array of Scientific Innovations for UMEX and SimTEX 2020

-Khalifa University, organizers of the Mohamed Bin Zayed International Robotics Challenge (MBZIRC 2020), today announced the second edition of the US$5-million biennial international robotics competition kicks off on 23 February (tomorrow) with 32 participating teams at the Abu Dhabi National Exhibition Center (ADNEC).
+Abu Dhabi-UAE: 22 February 2019 – Khalifa University of Science and Technology, organizers of the Mohamed Bin Zayed International Robotics Challenge (MBZIRC 2020), today announced the second edition of the US$5-million biennial international robotics competition kicks off on 23 February (tomorrow) with 32 participating teams at the Abu Dhabi National Exhibition Center (ADNEC).

 The three-day MBZIRC 2020 is co-located with the 4th edition of Unmanned System Exhibition (UMEX) and the Simulation and Training Exhibition and Conference (SimTEX).
 The Khalifa University stand at UMEX 2020 will offer an array of innovations in various science, engineering and technology areas.
 Following the MBZIRC 2020 Challenge, a two-day MBZIRC Symposium will be held from 26-27 February at ADNEC.

 Dr Arif Sultan Al Hammadi, Steering Committee General Co-Chair for MBZIRC 2020, and Executive Vice-President, Khalifa University, said: “The much-awaited MBZIRC 2020, beginning on Sunday, will be offering a glimpse of the technical and scientific skills of various teams from top-ranked institutions across the world.
 We welcome the participating teams and believe the prestigious international competition will prove Abu Dhabi’s pioneering status as a place for advancing technologies in drones, robotics, artificial intelligence (AI) embodiment, UAVs and UGVs.”